jart/django-bone/README.rst

 minimization, deployment scripts, init.d file, etc.

 django-bone tries to follow popular coding conventions as much as possible.
-The primary exception is that I've removed the ``manage.py`` hack.
-One of my biggest pet peeves about the Django community is that no one takes the time to write ``setup.py`` files and
+The primary exception is that I've removed the ``manage.py`` hack because it's always made me sad that so few Django developers take the time to write ``setup.py`` files like the rest of the python community :(

 Usage